 - Note: You should never agree to anything orally with no written contract.
 Each lease should state the following: “This contract contains the entire arrangement between all parties,” and “no oral agreements or promises from any agent or employee of ABC Storage that conflicts with this arrangement shall have any binding legality.”
 You may word such a statement differently, but the point should remain the same.

 Further, be sure to disclose lien fees and how much would be charged accordingly.
 Also, state reasons why lien fees would become applicable to prevent miscommunication.

 All rules should be posted onsite and in a place where tenants can see the rules.
 You should also include a clause in your agreement to the effect of: “All rules on the property are included as materials in this terms of this contract.”
 You may also add a sentence that permits notices in the form of rate changes or liens to be sent to a tenant via mail or electronically.

 If a tenant fails to pay rent or breaches the agreement, nearly of the contents in storage can be sold to satisfy the remaining balance owed.
 Certain owners may also respond with collection proceedings.
 You should add a provision that would allow you to terminate within a given time, as prescribed by state law.

-To find out more about self storage contracts, submit your legal inquiry to our UpCounsel marketplace.
-UpCounsel’s lawyers will help protect your business by helping you draft a sound self storage contract that would safeguard your business from undue liability.
-In addition, our lawyers will be at your side if legal disputes stem from a breach of contract.
+To find out more about self-storage contracts, submit your legal inquiry to our UpCounsel marketplace.
+UpCounsel’s lawyers will help protect your business by helping you draft a sound self-storage contract that would safeguard your business from undue liability.
+Also, our lawyers will be at your side if legal disputes stem from a breach of contract.